nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/automation/filtering-options-reference-page.md

         version: '1'

 ---
-In various places of Nuxeo Studio (User Actions, Workflow, Event Handlers, ...) you'll find the same kind of screen where you can configure the set of conditions for which something is displayed/ran/not filtered...
+In various places of Studio Modeler (User Actions, Workflow, Event Handlers, ...) you'll find the same kind of screen where you can configure the set of conditions for which something is displayed/ran/not filtered...

 Depending on where the filtering option appears, the current document, or the document, may refer to: